vihaanvp/typing-speed-tester/README.md

 # TypeSpeedApp

-Welcome to **TypeSpeedApp** – a fast and simple typing speed tester for Windows, macOS, and Linux!
+Welcome to **TypeSpeedApp** – a fast and simple typing speed tester for Windows!

 ---